-The consolidated financial statements are prepared in accordance with International Financial Reporting Standards ("IFRS") and are stated in thousands of Aruban Florins (AWG 1,000), except where otherwise stated.
+The consolidated financial statements are prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board (IASB) and are stated in thousands of Aruban Florins (AWG 1,000), except where otherwise stated.
 Reference is made to note 10.6.3 for the General (unallocated) loan loss provision.